Adalab/modulo-1-evaluacion-final-ElenaFernandez/README.md

 - Use transitions.
 An in adittion, we can use also animations in CSS.

-Here you hve the direction of my web page.
+Here you have the direction of my web page.
 [@ElenaFernandez](http://beta.adalab.es/modulo-1-evaluacion-final-ElenaFernandez/)